 Alexandra Recreation Ground

-Alexandra Recreation Ground is one of the many Penge Parks.
+Medvedovskaya i need to buy Pregabalin Alexandra Recreation Ground is one of the seven Penge Parks.
 Like Penge Recreation Ground it answers the late Victorian social ideal of recreation and good health and was the one of the last surviving remnants of Penge Common.
 The park was named after Princess Alexandra, the wife of King Edward VII.
 A road which borders the park is also named after her, as is a pub in Parish Lane.

-It was opened later than Penge Recreation Ground in 1891, when Penge was still in Surrey, contemporaneously with the Croydon Road Recreation Ground.
+Cachan It was opened later than Penge Recreation Ground in 1891, when Penge was still in Surrey, contemporaneously with the Croydon Road Recreation Ground.
 The land had been bought by the council for public use in the 1880s.
 Both parks were laid out by Reid and Bournemann of Sydenham.
-The same Glasgow architects, MacCallum and Hope Ltd, designed both bandstands although only the Croydon Road bandstand has survived.
+The same Glasgow architects, MacCallum and Hope Ltd, designed both bandstands although only the Croydon Road bandstand has survived (see above).
+The Alex Rec bandstand is shown below.

 The local newspaper archives report much elaborate civic rejoicing with processions, banquets, music, speeches, which lasted for several days.
 Alex Rec was a gated park with a park keeper’s house which still exists.
 People remember the park keeper walking round ringing a bell and locking the gates at dusk.
 The gates were removed in 1939 for the war effort.
 The keeper’s house was formerly a fire station which was discontinued when the park was created.
 A Victorian granite drinking fountain (1877) was transferred from outside Beckenham Junction station when the park was opened in 1891.